mcombi/store-demo-project/README.md

 at the moment the infra stuff must be in a namespace called **store-demo-test**

 ### ArgoCd.
 All the application can be deployed using ArgoCd.
 It is possible to manually add all the applications or using oc cli
 > oc apply -f (files in argocd/apps)

+In order to make it work properly, the infra stuff must be deployed before apps, just to avoid crashes and o on.
+So, the exac order is :
+argocd/common/infra.yaml
+argocd/apps/quarkus-orders-project.yaml
+argocd/apps/quarkus-store-project.yaml
+argocd/apps/orders-store-fe

+NB: when we will have pipelines, we will deploy them before the apps.

 ### Sealed Secrets